daemon-labs-resources/docker-local-api/README.md

    ```shell
    mkdir -p ~/Documents/daemon-labs/docker-api
    ```

-   > You can either create this via a terminal window or your file explorer
+   > You can either create this via a terminal window or your file explorer.

 2. **Open the new folder in your code editor**

-   > If you are using VSCode, we can now do everything from within the code editor
+   > If you are using VSCode, we can now do everything from within the code editor.

 3. **Create `Dockerfile`**
    Add the following content: